madhanmohans/Parallax-Scrolling/README.md

 # Project Title

-Parallax Scrolling Website using HTML and CSS
+Parallax Scrolling Website using HTML, CSS & JS.

 ## Description

 This is my first attempt in web development.
-A simple website with parallax scrolling functionality using HTML and CSS.
+A simple website with parallax scrolling functionality using HTML, CSS & JS.

 ## Link